-As in many other times throughout Portugal's history, the country's ability to adapt and to prosper in many locations around the world will bring positive results, already shown by the increase in exports that have made the trade balance positive for the first time since World War II.
-The expectation is that Portugal, the Portuguese, and the Portuguese banks in particular, will adjust and survive, but this is far from being assured.
-It will therefore be very interesting to keep an eye on Portugal throughout 2013.
+As in many other times throughout Portugal's history, the country and the people's ability to adapt and to prosper in many locations around the world will inevitably bring positive results, already shown by the increase in exports.
+The expectation is that Portugal, the Portuguese, and the Portuguese banks in particular, will adjust and survive, but this is not yet assured.
+It will be very interesting throughout 2014 to keep an eye on Portugal and to see what progress is made.